« I’ve had several lives »

 I went through my little tunnel, as many people do.
 I kept playing music on sundays, I started writing again, aimlessly.
 I swam in my melancholy, where I met Nick Drake or Jose Gonzalez on the way.
 And when I finally felt ready in late 2013, I presented myself with my guitar in front of microphones, I recorded a song and I thought to myself, ok, this time, you’re going to show the real you.
 I gave up all ideas of sophisticated, ambitious orchestration.
 I wanted to get closer to me.
 I meant « I ».

 Most songs are based on vocals / guitar live tracks.
 I am unable to bluff when I use music as a way to express my emotions.
 It terrified me before diving into it but now, I do like this new life.

 This new life as INDOLORE has already brought me back to America, to SXSW again, to California, to Great Britain, playing amazing festivals, meeting fantastic people.
 I feel so lucky and grateful.
 The « Positive Girls » EP has hit more than 200 000 streams on all digital platforms, it’s pure joy!

-I’m now about to take off to Iceland where I’ll have the huge privilege to record in a magical place : @ Sundlaugin studio, home to the amazing Icelandic band Sigur Rós.
+I’m just back from Iceland where I had the huge privilege to record in a magical place : Sundlaugin studio, home to the amazing Icelandic band Sigur Rós.